-You should contact your midwife or antenatal clinic to inform them that you are currently in self-isolation for possible/confirmed coronavirus and ask for advice on going to routine antenatal appointments.
+You should contact your midwife or antenatal clinic to inform them that you are currently in self-isolation for suspected/confirmed coronavirus and ask for advice on going to any antenatal appointments.

 It is likely that routine antenatal appointments will be delayed until isolation ends.
 If your midwife or doctor advises that your appointment cannot wait, the necessary arrangements will be made for you to be seen.
 For example, you may be asked to attend at a different time, or in a different clinic, to protect others.

-Q. What do I do if I feel unwell or I’m worried about my baby during self-isolation?
+Q. What do I do if I feel unwell or I am worried about my baby during self-isolation?

-If you have concerns about the wellbeing of yourself or your unborn baby during your self-isolation period, contact your midwife or, out-of-hours, your maternity team.
+If you have concerns about the wellbeing of yourself or your unborn baby during your self-isolation period, contact your midwife or, if out-of-hours, your maternity unit.
 They will provide further advice, including whether you need to attend hospital.

-If you are advised to go to the maternity unit or hospital, pregnant women are asked to travel by private transport, or arrange hospital transport, and alert the maternity unit reception once on site, before going into the hospital.
+If you are advised to go to the maternity unit or hospital, you will be asked to travel by private transport, or arranged hospital transport and to alert the maternity unit reception once on site before going into the hospital.
 You will be required to wear a mask or face covering.

 Q. Will being in self-isolation for suspected or confirmed coronavirus affect where I give birth?

-As a precautionary approach, pregnant women with suspected or confirmed coronavirus when they go into labour are being advised to go to obstetric unit for birth, where the baby can be monitored using continuous electronic fetal monitoring, and your oxygen levels can be monitored hourly.
+As a precautionary approach, when pregnant women with suspected or confirmed coronavirus go into labour, they are being advised to go to an obstetric unit for birth where the baby can be monitored using continuous electronic fetal monitoring and your oxygen levels can be monitored hourly.

-There is currently no evidence to suggest you cannot give birth vaginally or that you would be safer having a caesarean birth if you have suspected or confirmed coronavirus, so your birth choices should be respected and followed as closely as possible based on your wishes.
+There is currently no evidence to suggest that you cannot give birth vaginally or that you would be safer having a caesarean birth if you have suspected or confirmed coronavirus, so your birth choices should be respected and followed as closely as possible..